jomariya23156/jomariya23156.github.io/index.md

 ---
 ## AI Engineer Intern at [Obodroid](https://www.obodroid.com/)
 <b>Jun 2021 - Jul 2021 (2 months)</b>
-Enabled surveillance robots to recognize where they are.
+Enabled surveillance robots to recognize where they are.<br />
 <br />
 <b>Accomplishments</b>
 - Involved in the "Place Recognition" part of the Robot Navigation project.